 The Ivors Academy and Musicians’ Union have been campaigning to Fix Streaming calling the royalties paid to music creators from streaming “woefully insufficient”.
 A campaign petition calling for a Government review received over 17,000 signatures.

-A recent poll of members of The Ivors Academy and Musicians’ Union exposed the reality of streaming income for many writers, artists, musicians, songwriters and composers while the three major music groups – Sony, Universal Music Group and Warner Music Group – have reported combined streaming revenues of $4.4bn so far this year.
+A poll of members of The Ivors Academy and Musicians’ Union in November 2020 received 311 responses and exposed the reality of streaming income for many writers, artists, musicians, songwriters and composers while the three major music groups – Sony, Universal Music Group and Warner Music Group – have reported combined streaming revenues of $4.4bn so far this year.

 - 82% of respondents earned less than £200 from streaming, from all of their music across all platforms in 2019.
 This included members with thousands, hundreds of thousands, and millions of streams.

 - 92% said less than 5% of their earnings came from streaming last year.